 Before Brexit, British citizens were treated the same as EU nationals renting in Spain.
 Post-January 2021, that changed.
 You are now classified as a terceros países (third-country) national, which means more documentation and occasionally more scrutiny from landlords.

-• Living in La Linea full-time: Register on the Padrón Municipal.
-May need a TIE if staying over 90 days
+- Living in La Linea full-time: Register on the Padrón Municipal.
+You may need a TIE if staying over 90 days

 The Document Checklist Landlords Ask For